Other supervisor(s):

 Research conducted on the state of the media landscape and its relation to the Basque conflict following ETA's 2018 dissolution is minimal.

-My study seeks to determine the following:
+My study asks the following:

 Methods: